-Improving your finances will be one of the hardest things you’ll do.
-So why not have fun through the process?
+Improving your finances will be one of the hardest things you’ll ever do.
+So why not have fun with the process?

 Entrepreneurs like Grant advise others to focus on one problem at a time.
 For example, if your goal is to build up a $1 million nest egg, don’t worry about this if you’re still in debt.
 Having ruminating thoughts in your mind about being far from your goal won’t serve you any good.

-Your goal is to continue to make progress toward your goals despite your challenges.
+Your goal is to continue to make progress toward your goals despite any challenges that arise.